thejus557/thejus557/README.md

 # 💫 About Me:
 🎨 Hi there!
-I'm an experienced frontend developer, painting vibrant digital masterpieces with HTML, CSS, and JavaScript.
+I'm an experienced frontend developer, painting vibrant digital masterpieces with HTML, CSS, JavaScript, React and Angular.
 My code waltzes effortlessly with browsers, making them dance to the beat of delightful user experiences. 💃 When I'm not lost in the world of coding, you'll find me catching bugs and sunshine 🐞🌞 or sipping on a cup of creative inspiration ☕️.
 Let's collaborate and build something extraordinary together! 🚀

 ## 🌐 Socials: